Land of the Lost (1991 TV series): Crystals

 Unique to this world is a peculiar type of quartz-like crystal that can be found in various caves throughout the Land.
 The Sleestaks often use Pakuni slave labor to mine these special crystals which can function as an energy source.
 In "Kevin vs. the Volcano", Kevin falls down a shaft covered in Sleestak markings (often marked by pictographs of lizards) and finds a huge shard nearly twice his size.
 Exposure to the sun reactivates this crystal and it causes it to pulsate, exerting a force which draws Kevin towards it when he tries to climb out of the shaft.
 Tom posits that the Sleestaks probably used these giant crystals to power their underground cities.
 It also might have been placed as a controlling device (not unlike the pylons from the 1970s series) for a nearby volcano as its destruction somehow reverses the volcano's eruption.
-In "Power Play", the Porters use the smaller pieces to act as surrogate "batteries" to run their flashlights and portable devices, but larger crystals (like Shung's) are much more powerful.
+In "Power Play", the Porters discover that smaller pieces of these crystals are compatible with modern batteries, allowing them to operate their 1990s technology once their original batteries run out.

-Even the smaller shards can be powerful when grouped together in a certain fashion.
-The Porters discover such a grouping hidden inside a stone carving in a cave in "Dreammaker".
-They find a number of crystals, varying in length, set into a device very similar to the matrix tables of the 1974 series.
+In "Dreammaker", they find a number of crystals, varying in length, set into a device very similar to the matrix tables of the 1974 series, giving the crystals comparable power to much larger shards.
 This particular table is able to create very realistic illusions (but with physical substance) drawn from one's mind, designed to lure them in to a carefully constructed - but very real - trap.
 Tom believes that the Sleestaks probably built it to be a psychic weapon.